Pet Passport Indonesia

 becoming rabies free

 areas.
-They are Bali, Lombok.
+They are Lombok.
 West Java, Sumatera, Kalimantau

 (Balikpapan and Samarinda) and Sulawesi.
 Requirements to enter Bali are

-extremely strict and pets can enter only from select countries.
+extremely strict and pets cannot enter or exit from the island

 Whenever you travel to a foreign country like Indonesia, it is always advisable to carry some form of identification indicating ownership of the pet.